Consumer Proposal Richmond

 Want to know how much it costs to declare bankruptcy?
 Find out here.

-Not only will your credit rating descend to an R9, but a record of the event will also remain on your credit report for 7 years following its conclusion, during which it will be nearly impossible to get approved for any kind of credit product.
+Not only will your credit rating descend to an R9, but a record of the event will also remain on your credit report for 7 years following its conclusion, during which it will be nearly impossible to get approved for any kind of credit product in Richmond and Canada, in general.
 On top of that, if you owe a huge amount, your assets, such as your house, car, and even your RRSP may be seized as payment.
 While declaring bankruptcy may be a faster way out of debt, it certainly involves a much longer and more strenuous recovery.

 Read this if you’re thinking of declaring bankruptcy in Richmond.